|ALL ARTICLES | ABOUT MEDIATION | Civil | Commercial | Community | Elder | Family/DIVORCE | Public Policy | Workplace|

 Learn and Network at Trainings and Conferences

 Conferences are a good opportunity to get a relatively quick overview of the field, or portions of it, and to take a variety of workshops with leading trainers.
 If you like someone, you can track them down and see what other training they offer.
-Among the leading conferences are the Association for Conflict Resolution Conference (next conference is October 2003 in Orlando) and the American Bar Association Section for Dispute Resolution Conference (next conference is March 2004 in New York City).
+Among the leading conferences are the Association for Conflict Resolution Conference (next conference is October 2014 in Cincinnati) and the American Bar Association Section for Dispute Resolution Conference (next conference is April 2014 in Miami).
 There are also a wide range of state and regional conferences.
-See www.mediate.com/calendar for a good listing of conferences and trainings.
+See www.mediate.com/Calendar for the best listing of conferences and trainings.

 When considering basic mediation training, be sure to do some homework on the training requirements in the state(s) where you want to practice.
 Training requirements vary from place to place and also change over time.
 There may be a number of public sector panels in a state that may have different training and experience requirements.
-You can research training requirements for a state at Google (www.google.com) or at www.ADRworld.com (subscription fee, but you can join for 2 weeks for free).
+You can research training requirements for a state at Google.
 You might also consider contacting a practitioner in your desired practice area (as described above) and pick their brain about the various panels and requirements in your area.

 The odds are that you are going to conclude that you need a 30 or 40 hour basic mediation training to get started.
-A number of leading training organizations are listed at www.mediate.com/training.
-Also ask established mediators who they think the best trainers are.
+A number of leading trainings are listed at www.mediate.com/Market and also be sure to see the Mediate.com Calendar at www.mediate.com/Calendar.
+Ask established mediators who they think the best trainers are.

 Read a Few Books